open-telemetry/oteps/text/0097-log-data-model.md

   custom data that the application may want to include in the logs.

-When designing this data model we followed the following reasoning to make a decision about when to use use a top-level named field:
+When designing this data model we followed the following reasoning to make a decision about when to use a top-level named field:

 - The field needs to be either mandatory for all records or be frequently present in well-known log and event formats (such as `Timestamp`) or is